openstack-archive/tripleo-docs/deploy-guide/source/features/deploy_cellv2_routed.rst

 should be reused for this network (Storage).

-Important is that the `external_resource_vip_id` for the InternalApi points the the VIP of the cell controller stack!
+Important is that the `external_resource_vip_id` for the InternalApi points the VIP of the cell controller stack!

 .. code-block:: bash